bhattacharya-a-bt/bhattacharya-a-bt.github.io/index.md

 {% capture text %}

-Our goals are two-fold: (1) ask and answer important questions about cancer and development and (2) develop computational tools to help us explore these questions in large genetic and molecular datasets.
+Our goals are two-fold: (1) ask and answer important questions about cancer and human development and (2) develop computational tools to help us explore these questions in large genetic and molecular datasets.
 Our software will always be open-source and our analyses reproducible.

 {%
   include button.html